What Is Piggybacking Credit & How Does It Work?

 What Is For-Profit Piggybacking?

-The tradeline service can match you with a stranger who has good credit, and, for a fee, they’ll add you to their account.
-The cardholder receives a portion of that money, and you won’t receive a physical card or access to the account.
+The tradeline service matches individuals who are looking to build their credit with a stranger who has good credit.
+The tradeline service adds them to that person’s account for a fee.
+The cardholder receives a portion of the money, and you won’t receive a physical card or access to the account.

-Tradeline services haven’t been without controversy.
-For one thing, the practice of purchasing a tradeline can be seen as a method of deceiving lenders into thinking you have better credit than you do.
+The practice of purchasing a tradeline can be seen as a method of deceiving lenders and credit reporting agencies into thinking you have better credit than you do.
 If perceived as fraud, this could have some legal ramifications.

 Engaging a tradeline service can also be pricey.
 Depending on what type of credit you’re looking for, it may cost you anywhere from a few hundred to a few thousand dollars.